marcodelmastro/AdventOfCode2022/README.md

 * [Day 15](Day15.ipynb).
 2D areas with Manhattan distance, with overlap and intercepts to be calculated.
 Using `set` works fast enouhg for Part 1, bus as expected this does not scael for Part 2, where handling overlpas in term of ranges is needed.

 * [Day 16](Day16.ipynb).
 Solving Part 1 with a mixture of cached BFS results and graph traversing following the rules.
 Extending the solution to Part 2 took me some thinking (see notebook for details)

+* Day 17: **TODO** (did not find the time yet)

+* [Day 18](Day18.ipynb).
+Part 1 was quick and easy using geometry considerations.
+Part 2 solved by searching for non-isolated pockets to remove them from internal surface calculation.